 Child benefit is a monthly government payment to anyone who is responsible for a child to help pay for anything they need and boost your household budget.
-You don't necessarily need to be the child's parent to receive it, but note that it can only be paid to one person.
+It can only be paid to one person, and you don't necessarily need to be the child's parent to receive it, but you must be responsible for a child.

 Depending on your income, you may not benefit financially from receiving child benefit payments.
 But it’s always worth signing up – even if you choose to opt out of receiving the payments – as the benefit is linked with National Insurance contributions, and could affect your eligibility to claim the state pension.